ChordPro/chordpro/docs/content/ChordPro-Install-on-Windows.md

-If you're not sure which option to take, use the [Native install kit]({{< relref "Install-Windows-Native" >}}) (reported to run on 64-bit Windows 7, 8 and 10) and download the GUI installer.
-A CLI version is also available there.
+If you're not sure which option to take, use the [Native install kit]({{< relref "Install-Windows-Native" >}}) (reported to run on 64-bit Windows 7, 8 and 10) and download the installer.

 ## Using Perl